 Fuel or Gas

-When hiring a vehicle, keep in mind that most firms demand that the gas tank be refilled once it is 1/4 empty.
+When hiring a vehicle, remember that most firms demand that the gas tank be refilled once it is 1/4 empty.
 You have to remember this rule so that you will not end up paying a higher charge from the rental firm.
 Fortunately, there are tons of gasoline stations in New Orleans.

 Car Damage or Break Down

-You shouldn’t have to call the police when this happens (except for severe circumstances), but do contact your chosen rental firm as soon as possible.
-Most companies in New Orleans offer roadside assistance, depending on the current location of the car, and offer this service, day and night, even during peak times.
+It would be best if you didn’t have to call the police when this happens (except for severe circumstances) but do contact your chosen rental firm as soon as possible.
+Most companies in New Orleans offer roadside assistance, depending on the car’s current location, and offer this service day and night, even during peak times.

-When you’re planning to rent a car than to easily walk along the streets of the city, it’s important to drive cautiously at all times.
+When you’re planning to rent a car than to walk along the city’s streets easily, it’s important to drive cautiously at all times.